saleor/storefront/docs/payment/adyen.md

 ![Successful webhook test in Adyen](../screenshots/setup-adyen-webhook-test-2.png)

+> **Note**<br/>
-> Note: It can take a while for your webhook configuration to propagate in Adyen after you save it.
+> It can take a while for your webhook configuration to propagate in Adyen after you save it.
 If the test failed, give it a few minutes before you try again

 If the response failed because of invalid configuration in Adyen, Checkout App will return the reason in response: